Our Approach

 That’s why we place such high importance on getting our internal communications with staff right.
 We have a suite of channels we use to regularly communicate with staff and elected members, which comprise:

-- weekly News in Brief emails,
+- weekly News in Brief emails

 - our Staff News website, accessible for all employees whether in-office or based remotely

-- North Ayrshire News, a dedicated quarterly newsletter for Elected Members ensuring they are kept up-to-date with service information and
+- North Ayrshire News, a dedicated quarterly newsletter for Elected Members ensuring they are kept up-to-date with service information

 - our weekly media round-up which allows elected members, chief officers and locality officers to see the local stories we have been promoting or press inquiries we have responded to.
-It also highlights the best performing social media posts.
+It also highlights the best performing social media posts

 Insight and Evaluation